mike14747/hotel-worx-3/docs/REST-API-DOCS.md

 > ## '/api/rooms/:id'
 > * Takes in a room_id parameter in the url.
 > * Returns an array containing a single room object.
+> * It will return status 200 and an empty array if no room was found with that room id..
-> * It will return status 400 (and a json with a message property) if either the id param is not an integer or if no room is found with that id.
+> * It will return status 400 (and a json with a message property) if the room id param is not an integer.
 ```
 // sample response from this route
 [